vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 **What to Do Next**

-To verify the deployment of the plug-ins, see [VCH Administration in the vSphere Client](vch_admin_client.md).
+To verify the deployment of the plug-in, see [VCH Administration in the vSphere Client](vch_admin_client.md).

 **Troubleshooting**

-If you see the error message `At least one plugin is already registered with the target VC`, see [Manually Upgrade the vSphere Client Plug-Ins on vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).
+If you see the error message `At least one plugin is already registered with the target VC`, see [Manually Upgrade the vSphere Client Plug-In on vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).

-If you encounter other errors, or if the script runs successfully but the plug-ins do not appear in the vSphere Client, see [Troubleshoot vSphere Client Plug-In Installation](ts_install_plugins.md).
+If you encounter other errors, or if the script runs successfully but the plug-in does not appear in the vSphere Client, see [Troubleshoot vSphere Client Plug-In Installation](ts_install_plugins.md).